proycon/clam/docs/source/serviceconfiguration.rst

 Forwarders
 ~~~~~~~~~~~~~~

 To allow users to forward all output from one webservice to another, you can use Forwarders.
-The forwarder calls a remote service and passes a backlink where the remote service can *download* the output file (assuming it has proper authorization!).
-The remote
+The forwarder calls a
+remote service and passes a backlink where the remote service can *download* the output file once, without further
+authentication (by default).
+Users are taken directly to the remote service, that is, their browsers/clients are
+directly redirected to the specified URL.
+To have CLAM itself invoke the URL, you have to set ``indirect=True`` on the
-service is expected to return a HTTP 302 Redirect response which CLAM will subsequently invoke.
+Forwarder, in that case CLAM will invoke the remote URL itself and the remote service is expected to return a HTTP 302
+Redirect response which CLAM will subsequently invoke.

 .. code-block:: python